 Guests of Babylonstoren enjoy activities and experiences on site, in the nearby towns of Franschhoek and Paarl, and throughout the Winelands.
 Here are a few examples:

 Explore the farmTake a walk around the garden or enjoy a tour in the company of a knowledgeable gardener.
+There are garden, cellar, and olive oil and balsamic tours.
 You’ll find out a lot about plants and meet chooks, ducks, and turkeys on your way!
+The farm activities also include a mountain drive up the slopes of Simonsberg, making balms in the scented room, wine-tasting, fishing, canoeing, and visiting the farm shop and bakery to pick up plenty of goodies.

 Garden workshopsIncorporating a stroll through Babylonstoren’s extensive grounds, this activity involves the entire gardening team.
 Examples of recent workshops include building garden structures and growing summer salads.